 The Transplant Nephrology Fellowship Program at UW-Madison offers one year of clinical and research training as a faculty member at the clinical instructor level in the division of Nephrology.
 Fellows enjoy working closely with the transplant nephrologists and also with our colleagues in the Department of Surgery.

 Transplant Nephrology Training Opportunities

-The UW Transplant Nephrology Fellowship Program offers unique training grounds: approachable mentors, an excellent working relationship between the department of Medicine and Surgery, an Office of Research Services to support publications by fellows, and outstanding training locations at University Hospital operated by UW Health (ranked #13 in the nation in Nephrology in 2015 by US News and World Reports) and the William S. Middleton Veterans Memorial Hospital.
+The UW Transplant Nephrology Fellowship Program offers unique training grounds: approachable mentors, an excellent working relationship between the department of Medicine and Surgery, an Office of Research Services to support publications by fellows, and outstanding training locations at University Hospital operated by UW Health and the William S. Middleton Veterans Memorial Hospital.
 Program highlights include:

 - UW is consistently ranked among the top 10 most active kidney transplant programs in the United States

 - UW performs more simultaneous kidney-pancreas transplants than anywhere in the country

 - Fellows are exposed to a wide range of complications and high-risk transplant cases